GUEST POST: Volle is the German travel blogger behind Volle on Tour. In this post he talks about one of his favorite dishes – the German Bratwurst.

 Where and When to Eat Bratwurst?

-One of our favourite dishes is the German Bratwurst.
+One of our favourite dishes is the German bratwurst.
 You can have it for lunch, on your small midday break, as proper dinner with some veggies and potatoes on the side, or just put it on the grill.
-A German Bratwurst fits for every eventuality. 😉
+A German bratwurst is fit for every occasion. 😉